 After you have rebooted your Mac, you’ll want to head over to the folder that you created on your desktop.
 Copy all of the music out of that folder, and move it back to where you had them before.

-After they have been moved back, we would recommend using the import option within the Apple Music app.
+On you move them back, we recommend using the import option within the Apple Music app.
 This gives the Apple Music application the ability to organize everything the way that it needs to.

-Now that your music has been imported, it should show up in the local storage of Apple Music, along with the Apple Music library via the app.
+Now that ou imported your music, it should show up in the local storage of Apple Music, along with the Apple Music library via the app.
 It’s apparent that there are some issues with old music folders keeping the iTunes data which conflicts with the new Music app.